Pythm/ad-ElectricalManagement/README.md

 > [!TIP]
 > If you live in a country where there is no tariff on higher usage, set `max_kwh_goal` to the same size as your main fuse in kWh.
 It defaults to 15.

 If you have solar or other electricity production, add a production sensor and an accumulated production sensor.
 The app will try to charge any cars with surplus production.
 If all cars have reached their preferred charge limit, it will try to spend extra on heating.
 The calculations also support one consumption sensor with negative numbers for production.
 I do not have solar panels installed and this feature is only tested with manual input of test data.
-Please report any unexpected behavior.
+Please consider this untested and report any unexpected behavior.

 ## Dependencies:
-To use this app, install the following depending on your setup:

-The app uses the Met.no for outside temperature if you do not configure `outside_temperature`: [Met.no Home Assistant integration](https://www.home-assistant.io/integrations/met/)

 You only need the following optional components if they are configured in your setup.
 Currently supported directly in app:
 - Tesla Custom Integration: [HACS Tesla integration](https://github.com/alandtse/tesla)
 - Easee EV charger component for Home Assistant: [HACS Easee EV Charger integration](https://github.com/nordicopen/easee_hass)